Josefa Grossschedl

 Orion Nebula with VISION

+My fascination for the stars eventually led me to study Astronomy at the University of Vienna, where I gained my PhD in 2021 under the supervision of João Alves.
+The main target of my PhD thesis was the Orion star-forming complex.
 The left image shows the Orion Nebula, observed in infrared light with the ESO/VISTA telescope, observed by the Vienna Survey in Orion (VISION, PI: J.Alves, Image: Stefan Meingast).
-The Orion Nebula is one of the few star-forming regions in the night sky that is visible to the naked eye.
-This region in Orion was one of the main targets of my PhD thesis.
+The Orion Nebula is one of the few star-forming nebulae in the night sky that is visible to the naked eye.
 Orion is a prominent target for Astronomers, because it is the closest massive star-forming region to Earth, this means, it still forms very massive stars, which produce the necessary energy to bring the nebula to shine.

 In September 2024 I moved to Prague to start my current postdoctoral fellowship in the research group of Jan Palouš and Richard Wünsch, at the Astronomical Institute (ASU) of the Czech Academy of Sciences (CAS) - Astronomický ústav Akademie věd České republiky.